-Course Code Applied Econometrics Module 3, 2023
+Course Code Applied Econometrics Module 1, 2023 Fall

 Course Information

+Instructor: Wang Chunyang

-Instructor: Wang ChunyangOffice: PHBS Building, Room 750
+Office: PHBS Building, Room 750

-Phone: 755-2603-3195

-Email: cywang@phbs.pku.edu.cn

-Office Hour: Tuesdays and Fridays: 8:30-10:30
+Phone: 755-2603-3195 Email: cywang@phbs.pku.edu.cn Office Hour: Tuesdays and Fridays: 8:30-10:30 Teaching Assistant: REN Hangdong

-Teaching Assistant: TBD

-Phone: Email:
+Email: rhd2012@stu.pku.edu.cn

 Classes:

-Lectures: Tuesdays and Fridays: 13:30-15:20

-Venue: PHBS Building, Room TBD

-1. Course Description

-1.1 Context

-Course overview: This course will teach applied econometrics skill, including OLS, panel data, instrument variable regressions and so on, and applications to Chinese real estate market, the largest share of GDP and its financial market.
+Lectures: Tuesdays and Fridays: 10:30-12:30 Venue: PHBS Building, Room TBD 1.
+Course Description 1.1 Context Course overview: This course will teach applied econometrics skill, including OLS, panel data, instrument variable regressions and so on, and applications to Chinese real estate market, the largest share of GDP and its financial market.
 The class also teach the structure of writing an empirical paper.
 The course is about tools application, not math derivation.
 First part course is Woodbridge's book. (relevant for the second part of the course) Second part is model specification from the selected paper.
 Students will be asked to submit a term paper using these skills, based on the dataset instructor gives or public company data directly from WIND, not necessarily real estate.
 The empirical paper will be both consequential in terms of regression results and mechanical with clear mechanism (We mostly focus on model specification and validation of identification).
 Prerequisites: Basic math such as linear algebra.